Animal Health Committee (AHC)

 The committee meets face-to-face twice a year, and the meetings are held in a different state each time.
 The position of the chair of the committee is rotated annually between the CVOs.
 AHC members also meet regularly by teleconference to discuss issues of national importance.
 A considerable amount of business is considered out of session where committee discussion of the issue is not necessary.

-AHC is supported by the Sub-committee on Aquatic Animal Health and the National Laboratory Task Group.
-The latter is a key outcome of the 2015 reform of national animal health laboratory coordination after the Sub-committee on Animal Health Laboratory Standards was dissolved.
+AHC is supported by the Sub-committee on Aquatic Animal Health and the Animal Health Laboratory Standards.

 Australia enjoys a high level of food quality and an enviable reputation amongst our agricultural trading partners for disease freedom.
 Surveillance monitoring and reporting systems focus on the fact that Australia can be called upon to substantiate our claims of freedom from major diseases, including foot-and-mouth disease (FMD) and bovine spongiform encephalopathy (BSE).
 As part of such assurances, we must be able to demonstrate that an adequate level of service exists to detect, diagnose and control animal diseases.